 Districts and schools must use the pupil enrollment count date, unless an alternative count date is requested and approved by the Department (as described below).

-In this guide, references to the "pupil enrollment count date" and "applicable count date" are interchangeable and may include a district's approved alternative count date, as described below.
+In this guide, the "applicable count date" refers to either the pupil enrollment count date or an approved alternative count date used by a district or school.